papypom/docs.kntc.be/content.en/docs/cloud-init/_index.md

 # Uncomment to only allow SSH for one or several users (space-separated)
 # For Bob and Alice the line would be - sed -i '$a AllowUsers Bob Alice' /etc/ssh/sshd_config
 #  - sed -i '$a AllowUsers USERNAME(S)' /etc/ssh/sshd_config
+# Uncomment to remove the need for a password to enter sudo commands for the wheel group
+#  - sed -i -e '$a%wheel ALL=(ALL) NOPASSWD: ALL' /etc/sudoers
   - reboot
 ```

-## Minimal cloud-init config with docker
+## Secured cloud-init config with docker

 Basically the same as the minimal script, but a few lines are added in the ```runcmd``` section to add the docker repository and install docker.